Cartrain: Early life

 I only did small pen tags.
 I started off doing small stencils of text, but I got hold of a copy of [some] computer graphics software, Photoshop, and my stencils have improved.
 It's very hard cutting out large stencils, as it takes a lot of time, and hurts your wrist.

 From Leytonstone, East London, he initially worked only in his local area, but "because no one pays any attention", had decided to move on by the age of 15, to the back streets near Old Street and Brick Lane in Hackney, in addition to central London, even spraying on walls opposite the Houses of Parliament.

 His work often includes depictions of notable mainstream figures such as George Bush and Elizabeth II, Queen of the UK.

-In April 2008 Boris Johnson invited him to display his work at City Hall.

 Gilbert and George

 In 2012 Cartrain created a series of collage artworks featuring images of Gilbert & George.
 These images were later reproduced by Gilbert & George and displayed at their 2014 exhibition "Scapegoating" at the White Cube gallery in London.
 In a 2012 interview George said to The Guardian "We are very proud of that".